bofh69/spoolman2slicer/README.md

-Instead of letting the slicer's generated gcode to verify that the right filament has been loaded (no matter which spool it comes from), one can make it set the spool instead during print start.
+Instead of letting the slicer's generated gcode to verify that the right filament has been loaded (no matter which spool it comes from), one can make it set the spool in Klipper during the start of the print.

-That can be done by changing the templates's "filament_start_gcode" field to "SET_ACTIVE_SPOOL ID={{spool.id}}" and then generate one filament file per spool.

 The `--create-per-spool` command line option causes spoolman2slicer to generate one filament configuration file per spool, one for the most used spool or one for the latest used spool.
+The default templates will then use "SET_ACTIVE_SPOOL ID={{spool.id}}" in the "filament_start_gcode" field.

 When creating one file for every spool, it uses the `filename_for_spool.template` file to create the filenames, otherwise the `filename.template` file